ByHeart Infant Formula Review & Analysis

 European baby formulas have become extremely popular over the past decade with parents seeking simpler alternatives to the market-ruling Enfamil and Similac brands.

-But parents are not always happy that European baby formulas are not regulated by the FDA, they can have long shipping times and varied availability, and a steep price tag.
+However, parents are not always happy that European baby formulas are not regulated by the FDA, they can have long shipping times, varied availability, and a steep price tag.

 This opens up an obvious gap in the baby formula market: parents want an infant formula with a simpler and more transparent ingredients list that is made in the USA, FDA compliant, and easy to get their hands on.